BlockchainUV/BlockchainUV.github.io/README.md

+# SupplyChain

-# This is a supply chain prototype on ethereum blockchain using javascript, solidity, truffle, ganache et al.
+This is a supply chain prototype on ethereum blockchain using javascript, solidity, truffle, ganache et al.

 https://github.com/BlockchainUV/SupplyChain